 Although we utilize HTTPS to ensure that all requests are encrypted for network transport, there is a possibility that the plain-text URL, with the value of the token, might appear in the logs of HTTP servers that process the requests.
 Additionally, there are spyware exploits whereby certain browser extensions track and aggregate browsing behavior and sell that data to third parties.
 Again, the use of a token as a query parameter could lend itself to unintentional exposure of your token.

 Working with Leading Cloud Providers

-ISO 270001: a widely-adopted global security standard outlining the requirements for information security management systems and provides a systematic approach to managing company and customer information based on periodic risk assessments.
+ISO 270001: A widely-adopted global security standard outlining the requirements for information security management systems and provides a systematic approach to managing company and customer information based on periodic risk assessments.

 SAS 70: Statement on Auditing Standards (SAS) No. 70, is a widely recognized auditing standard developed by the American Institute of Certified Public Accountants (AICPA).
-It represents that a service organization has been through an in-depth examination of their control objectives and control activities, which often include controls over information technology and related processes.
+It represents that a service organization has been through an in-depth examination of its control objectives and control activities, which often include controls over information technology and related processes.

 Multi-AAA User Management

 Authentication, authorization, and accounting (AAA) is a term used to describe a framework that successfully controls access to computer resources, enforces policies, audits usage, and provides the information necessary to bill for services.